 Although rock groups had been filling some of the largest venues in the world since The Beatles

 played at Shea Stadium in the 1960s, this subgenre of rock music began to develop in the mid-1970s.
-Also known as pomp rock, melodic rock, anthem rock, stadium rock or AOR (album-oriented rock), the main exponents of the style were pop-rock bands that wrote songs specifically to appeal to large crowds, to be performed in big stadiums in front of big audiences.
+Also known as pomp rock, melodic rock, anthem rock, or stadium rock, the main exponents of the style were pop-rock bands that wrote songs specifically to appeal to large crowds, to be performed in big stadiums in front of big audiences.

 Since bands of any genre can fill an arena if they're popular enough, arena rock had several additional characteristics to differentiate it from other rock subgenres.
 "Guitar pyrotechnics" and massed vocal harmonies performed by the whole band were very common, as were Audience Participation Songs